omgmog/install-all-firefox/README.markdown

 ## Update: 14/03/2012
 - Added `bootstrap.sh` to check for script updates before running script

+## Update: 16/03/2012
+- Added the installation of Firebug for each version of Firefox.
+- Added more checks to ensure that the .dmg's unmount cleanly
+- Added `prompt` argument, by default the installer won't prompt

 ## TODO
 - Add ability to specify additional versions
 - Create launcher to preview a site in all install firefoxes (WIP!)